 Go ahead and try it.
 It may be a trivial program, but it is also dynamic.
 It doesn’t print the exact same message each time it is run.
 And if you’re new to programming, that is a big step.

-Once you have a good graps of the basic building blocks, you will soon be writing longer, more complicated programs.
+Once you have a good grasp of the basic building blocks, you will soon be writing longer, more complicated programs.

 Final words